omise/omise-android/docs/3d-secure-v2.md

 You can check out the sample implementation in the [CheckoutActivity](../app/src/kotlin/java/co/omise/android/example/CheckoutActivity.kt) class in the sample app.

 > #### Note
-> To check the charge status after completed the authorizing payment process, you can implement [`Client.observeTokenUntilChargeStatusChanged()`](#observing-charge-status-in-the-token) function to observe the charge status changes.
+> To check the charge status after the payment authorization process completes, you can implement the [`Client.observeTokenUntilChargeStatusChanged()`](#observing-charge-status-in-the-token) function to observe changes in the charge status.

 ## Using UI customization